 Cancer begins when normal cells in the body change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be benign or malignant.
 A benign tumor is not cancerous and usually can be removed without growing back.
 A malignant tumor is cancerous and can invade and damage the body’s healthy tissues and organs.

-Nasal cavity and paranasal sinus cancer is a malignant tumor that begins in the inside of the nose or paranasal cavities around the nose.
+Nasal cavity and paranasal sinus cancer are malignant tumors that begin in the inside of the nose or paranasal cavities around the nose.
 The nasal cavity is the space just behind the nose where air passes on the way to the throat.
 The paranasal sinuses are air-filled areas that surround the nasal cavity on the cheeks (maxillary sinuses), above and between the eyes (ethmoid and frontal sinuses), and behind the ethmoids (sphenoid sinuses).
 The maxillary sinus is the most common location of paranasal sinus cancer.

-Nasal cavity and paranasal sinus cancer are among the major types of cancer in the head and neck region, a grouping called head and neck cancer.
+Nasal cavity and paranasal sinus cancer are two of the major types of cancer in the head and neck region and belong to a group of tumors known as head and neck cancer.

 Types of nasal cavity and paranasal sinus cancer

 The nasal cavity and paranasal sinuses contain several types of tissue, and each contains several types of cells.
 Different cancers can develop from each kind of cell.
 The differences are important because they determine how fast growing the cancer is and the type of treatment needed.

 The nasal cavity and paranasal sinuses are lined by a layer of mucus-producing tissue with the following cell types: squamous epithelial cells, minor salivary gland cells, nerve cells, infection- fighting cells, and blood vessel cells.
 Some tumor types found in these cells and tissues include the following: